 Snapshot: Avast Free Mac Security for Mac has an anti-phishing feature.
 How well does it protect your computer?

-Snapshot: Bitdefender Internet Security for Windows has anti-phishing, anti-spam and banking protection features.
+Snapshot: AVG Internet Security for Windows has anti-phishing and anti-spam features.
 How well does it protect your computer?

-Snapshot: BullGuard Internet Security for Windows has anti-phishing and anti-spam features.
+Snapshot: G Data Internet Security for Windows has anti-phishing, anti-spam and banking protection features.
 How well does it protect your computer?

 Unlock all of Consumer from just $7 for 7 days